nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ----------------------------------------------------------------------
 ```
-A new plan containing the workouts the user had specified earlier will be created and added to the application's list of plans.
+A new plan containing the workouts you had specified earlier will be created and added to the application's list of plans.

 ---
 ### List A Plan: `plan /list`